 Prerequisite: Graduate status and consent of instructor.

-Offered: As needed.

-ACCT 552 - Topics in Assurance: Risk Assessment (1.5)

-Techniques for identifying and measuring business risk are presented.
-A framework is also developed for evaluating the organization's risk assessment process and its particular risk profile.

-Prerequisite: Graduate status and consent of instructor.

-Offered: As needed.

-ACCT 553 - Topics in Assurance: Electronic Commerce (1.5)

-The role of accountants in an electronic, Internet-oriented, commercial operation is discussed.
-Students also engage in the analysis of information exchange and sharing and the processing of electronic sales transactions.

-Prerequisite: Graduate status and consent of instructor.

-Offered: As needed.
+Offered: Annual.

 ACCT 554 - Estate Planning (3)

 Students examine the role of state and federal tax codes when advising clients about the ultimate preservation of their estate.
 The client's legal, marital, and medical situation is incorporated into an action plan to achieve the goals of the client.